spencerbruce/coms4444-soccer/README.md

 To submit your code for each class and for the final deliverable of the project, you will create a pull request to merge your forked repository's *master* branch into the TA's base repository's *master* branch.
 The TA will merge the commits from the pull request after the deliverable deadline has passed.
 The base repository will be updated before the start of the next class meeting.

+Additionally, please comment out or remove any print statements you may have included, as flooding the console with print statements during the simulation will weaken performance and readability.

 ## Simulator

 #### Steps to run the simulator:
 1. On your command line, *fork* the Git repository, and then clone the forked version.
 Do NOT clone the original repository.
-2. Type `cd coms4444-soccer` to enter the repository.
+2. Enter `cd coms4444-soccer/src` to enter the source folder of the repository.
 3. Run `make compile` to generate the make file.
 4. Update the make file with the set of teams participating in the game.
 5. Run one of the following: